MasoudFallahpour/InfoCenter/README.md

 version at [CafeBazaar](http://cafebazaar.ir/app/com.fallahpoor.infocenter)

 ## Build
-To build Info Center you need Android Support Library v21.
+To build Info Center you need Android Support Library.
 After you installed the Support Library, through your SDK Manager, import Info Center into Android Studio and go for building!

 ## License